 By James Harvey McClintock in 1913

-A desperado named Oviedo, known as the Saber Slasher, was arrested.
+A desperado named Oviedo, known as the Saber Slasher was arrested.
 As he and Garfias were personal enemies, the latter was unwilling to undertake the arrest but did his duty.
 Oviedo had threatened to kill Garfias on sight.

 As the officer walked toward him, Oviedo snatched up a shotgun and fired point-blank.
-Garfias was one of the quickest of men with a revolver and probably beat the record on this occasion, for when a load of buckshot whistled over his head he had put two deadly bullets into Oviedo’s body.
+Garfias was one of the quickest men with a revolver and probably beat the record on this occasion, for when a load of buckshot whistled over his head, he had put two deadly bullets into Oviedo’s body.

-One of the historic shooting scrapes of Arizona was that between Peter Gabriel and Joe Phy on the main street of Florence, in June 1888.
+One of the historic shooting scrapes of Arizona was that between Peter Gabriel and Joe Phy on the main street of Florence in June 1888.
 Each was considered worthy of a high place among the gunman of the day.
 Gabriel had been Sheriff and had done good work as a U.S. Deputy Marshal.
 Phy had had long served as an officer of the law and had been Deputy Sheriff under Gabriel.
 Bad blood had been developed between the two when Phy made an unsuccessful attempt to succeed his chief in office.
 For weeks it had been known that a meeting between the two would mean deadly work.
 The meeting came accidentally in Keating’s Saloon.
-There was a quick exchange of shots, each man claiming that the other had fired first and then the battle was continued outside.
-Each man emptied his revolver and every shot told.
+There was a quick exchange of shots, each man claiming that the other had fired first, and then the battle was continued outside.
+Each man emptied his revolver, and every shot told.

 Notes and Author: James Harvey McClintock was born in Sacramento in 1864 and moved to Arizona at the age of 15, working for his brother at the Salt River Herald (later known as the Arizona Republic).
 When McClintock was 22 he began to attend the Territorial Normal School in Tempe, where he earned a teaching certificate.
-Later, he would serve as Theodore Roosevelt’s right-hand-man in the Rough Riders during the Spanish-American War and become an Arizona State Representative.
+Later, he would serve as Theodore Roosevelt’s right-hand man in the Rough Riders during the Spanish-American War and become an Arizona State Representative.
 Between the years of 1913 and 1916, McClintock’s published a three-volume history of Arizona called Arizona: The Youngest State (now in the public domain,) in which this article appeared.
-McClintock continued to live in Arizona until his poor health forced him to return to California, where he died on May 10, 1934 at the age of 70.
+McClintock continued to live in Arizona until his poor health forced him to return to California, where he died on May 10, 1934, at the age of 70.
 Note: The article is not verbatim as spelling errors and minor grammatical changes have been made.